Why did you change your name from the Massage Therapy College of Manitoba?

 Space for Everything & Everyone

-Our new space features a conference room, library, computer/printer access and a private study and exam space for students if necessary.
+Our new space features a conference room and a private study and exam space for students if necessary.

 Spa & Injury Rehab Facilities

 Hydrotherapy treatment options within our clinic and local tours allow students to experience spa quality equipment for both stress reduction and injury specific rehabilitation.

 Is there parking and easy bus access to the new location?